openl2m/openl2m/docs/using/icons.rst

    * - :fas:`project-diagram;`
      - IGMP snooping is enabled on interface.
    * - :fas:`link;`
      - Interface is an LACP interface, or member of LACP interface.
-Hover will show details
+Hover will show details.
    * - :fas:`smile;`
      - This is a virtual interface.
 Hover will show subnet information, if known.
    * - :fas:`spinner;`